pramsey/pramsey.github.io/_posts/2012-12-29-is-building-enterprise-systems-capital.md

 **First**, terminology: [operating](http://en.wikipedia.org/wiki/Operating_expense) versus [capital](http://en.wikipedia.org/wiki/Capital_expenditure) expenses.
 Bah!
 Accounting!
 However, it's important stuff.
 Wikipedia provides a good example of the difference:

-<blockquote>For example, the purchase of a photocopier involves capital expenditures, and the annual paper, toner, power and maintenance costs represents operating expenses.</blockquote>
+> For example, the purchase of a photocopier involves capital expenditures, and the annual paper, toner, power and maintenance costs represents operating expenses.

 The key thing to remember is that a capital expense is supposed to convert cash into an asset.